 Forklifts are heavy-duty equipment that are useful, efficient, and practically indispensable in the manufacturing and warehousing industries.
 They are useful for moving, lifting, unloading and stacking heavy cargo among other things.

-Choosing the right forklift is crucial to your business as it can have an effect on your operating cost and productivity.
+Choosing the right forklift is crucial to your construction business as it can have an effect on your operating cost and productivity.
 If you intend to buy one, there are many factors you need to consider to ensure you get the one that will best serve your needs.